tjelvar-olsson/tjelvar-olsson.github.io/_drafts/packaging-data-and-metadata-using-dtool.md

 in the UniProt database.

 Although metadata is essential for making sense of data finding solutions for managing metadata can be difficult.
-In some cases metadata resides inside the head of individuals.
-Have you ever found yourself asking one of your colleagues a question along the lines of:
+In some cases metadata resides inside the heads of individuals.
+This is not a sustainable solution!

-*What antibody did you use in this western blot?*

-One strategy for associating metadata with files is to include it in directory structures and file names.
+One strategy for associating metadata with files is to include the metadata in directory structures and file names.
 This takes the form of file paths along the lines of ``replicate_1/chitin/col0_leaf_1.tif``.
 Here the file name tells us that the image is from leaf sample one from the Colombia-0 ecotype of *A. thaliana*.